TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

              Calculated by sweeping through all transactions and calculating balances THIS CAN POTENTIALLY BE CPU CONSUMING.
 Do not use the widget for heavy reporting purposes!
              Any row that uses NON "All Dates" will trigger this parallel balances sweep

+  - NOTE: You can select to use a date range at any time.
+BUT if you have not selected any Inc/Exp categories, then the date range will later revert back automatically to 'All dates'.

   - I/E Date Range options:
     Example: Given a today's date of 11th December 2023, the I/E Date Range filters will return the following: